 - Whilst you’re in town, check out notable nearby attractions including St. Paul’s Church and the Bavaria statue, which you can climb into for a fantastic view over the city.

-The first week of August, including Friday, Saturday and Sunday.
+Berlin International Beer Fest happens on the first week of August, including Friday, Saturday and Sunday.

 Along Karl-Marx-Allee between Strausberger Platz and Frankfurter Tor, Berlin.